Tibet Travel Information

 5. Kathmandu to Lhasa “friendship highway": 900 kilometers

-The formal capital city Lhasa and other cities have road line networks of the Sichuan-Tibet Highway, Qinghai-Tibet Highway, Yunnan-Tibet Highway, Xinjiang-Tibet Highway, and Sino-Nepal Highway connect all these neighbors with each other.
-Among those five highways, only Qinghai-Tibet Highway and Chinese-Nepalese "friendship highway" from Kathmandu to reach Shigatse and Lhasa are open to foreigners.
+The formal capital city Lhasa and other cities have road line networks of the Sichuan-Tibet Highway, Qinghai-Tibet Highway, Yunnan-Tibet Highway, Xinjiang-Tibet Highway, and Sino-Nepal Highway that connect all these neighbors.
+Among those five highways, only the Qinghai-Tibet Highway and the Chinese-Nepalese "friendship highway" from Kathmandu to reach Shigatse and Lhasa are open to foreigners.
 The Qinghai-Tibet Highway starts from Golmud in Qinghai and is the only road providing bus service among the five highways and the main road to travel in Tibet.
-It averages 4000 meters (13120 feet) high, along the Kunlun Mountains and vast grassland, which amazes people living in modern civilization, the bituminous road is the best road leading to Tibet.
+It averages 4000 meters (13120 feet) high, along the Kunlun Mountains and vast grassland, which amazes people living in modern civilization.
+The bituminous road is the best road leading to Tibet.
 There is now regular bus transportation between major towns in Tibet.
 The Qinghai and Kathmandu ("friendship highway") routes are the most accessible.
 We do not recommend any of the other routes unless you are a ‘professional driver’, equipped with all the necessary gear and backup support.

 By Train:

-It has possible to get to Tibet by train via the “Qinghai-Tibet railway”, situated at the world's highest altitude.
+It is possible to get to Tibet by train via the “Qinghai-Tibet Railway," situated at the world's highest altitude.
 While traveling to Tibet by train takes much longer than by plane, you will witness thousands of miles of stunning landscape and natural fantasy.

 By Plane: